19hours/sg-statutes/Acts/Active Mobility Act 2017.md

 (iii) the individual travels no more than reasonably necessary along the pedestrian‑only path to avoid the obstruction.

-(3) Subsection (1) also does not apply to an individual who is driving or operating a mechanised sweeper on a pedestrian‑only path in the course of his or her employment, which is to sweep or otherwise clean sidewalks or paths.
+(3) Subsection (1) also does not apply to an individual who is driving a mechanised sweeper on a pedestrian‑only path in the course of his or her employment, which is to sweep or otherwise clean sidewalks or paths.

+[Act 9 of 2020 wef 03/04/2020]

 (4) An individual who contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction —

-(a) to a fine not exceeding $1,000 or to imprisonment for a term not exceeding 3 months or to both; and
+(a) to a fine not exceeding $2,000 or to imprisonment for a term not exceeding 3 months or to both; and

+[Act 9 of 2020 wef 03/04/2020]

-(b) if the individual is a repeat offender, to a fine not exceeding $2,000 or to imprisonment for a term not exceeding 6 months or to both.
+(b) if the individual is a repeat offender, to a fine not exceeding $5,000 or to imprisonment for a term not exceeding 6 months or to both.

+[Act 9 of 2020 wef 03/04/2020]

-### No riding of PABs on footpaths
+### No riding of PABs, etc., on footpaths

 16\.—(1) Subject to this Act, an individual must not —

-(a) ride a PAB on a footpath; or
+(a) ride a PAB or a motorised personal mobility device on a footpath; or

+[Act 9 of 2020 wef 03/04/2020]

-(b) drive on a footpath a motor vehicle that is not a personal mobility device, motorised wheelchair or mobility scooter.
+(b) drive on a footpath a motor vehicle that is not a motorised wheelchair or mobility scooter.

+[Act 9 of 2020 wef 03/04/2020]

-(2) However, subsection (1) does not apply to an individual who is riding a PAB on a footpath —
+(2) However, subsection (1) does not apply to an individual who is riding a PAB or a motorised personal mobility device on a footpath —

 (a) if the individual —